shermanhuman/perfectputty/README.md

 # perfectputty
 PuTTY comes with a number of really ugly default settings.
 These settings date back to 1998 and may not be ideal if you're connecting to a modern linux terminal server.
 You'll want to change them.

 Editing your settings as you go can be painful as all settings are edited on a session by session basis.
-In order to edit your existing sessions en masse will have to resort to exporting a .reg file, editing and re-importing.
+In order to edit existing sessions en masse you will have to resort to exporting a .reg file, editing and re-importing.
 That's why it's so important to get your settings PERFECT before you even begin using PuTTY.

 I've put together some resources to change the defaults to what I consider sane and beautiful settings.